Shayan-9248/Doctor-Appointment-Drf/README.md

 ```

 ```
-    If you want to run the project without docker you can this the below commands:
+    If you want to run the project without docker you can use the below commands:
         1. Create a virtual environment via python3 -m venv venv.
         2. Activate venv through source venv/bin/activate.
         3. You must copy a sample of .env-sample in .env file with cp .env-sample .env.